 Or you had a one-page website that just had your logo, your name and a phone number on it, figuring that would hold things for a while.
 Well it is time you finally arrived – it’s time for a website makeover.

 Ok.
 You may not have mission brown and avocado on your website, but colours do go out of fashion.Early websites loved intense blue or red 3D buttons that pulsed at you when you looked at them.
 These are now a dead giveaway of age.

 If you haven’t refreshed your colour palette with your brand for a few years – it’s time for a website makeover.

 5. There are cobwebs on your SEO

-If your SEO strategy for your site consists of seeing how many times you can shove your keyword into a sentence (and not worry if any human can actually read it) for example: “Heart Harmony Communications are Brisbane copywriters who write copy for Brisbane websites.
-Copywriters in Brisbane look to these Brisbane Copywriters for copywriting advice and copywriting strategy” – it’s time for a website makeover.
+If your SEO strategy for your site consists of seeing how many times you can shove your keyword into a sentence (and not worry if any human can actually read it) for example: “Heart Harmony Communications are Brisbane web designers who build websites for Brisbane small businesses.
+If you need a small business website in Brisbane look to these Brisbane web designers” – it’s time for a website makeover.